pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 #### Summary

 In this section you will execute four Spark jobs from the CDE UI.
 You will store files and python virtual environments in CDE Resources, migrate Spark tables to Iceberg tables, and use some of Iceberg's most awaited features including Time Travel, Incremental Queries, Partition and Schema Evolution.

-#### Recommendations Before you Start

->**⚠ Warning**
-> Throughout the labs, this guide will instruct you to make minor edits to some of the scripts.
-Please be prepared to make changes in an editor and re-upload them to the same CDE File Resource after each change.
-Having all scripts open at all times in an editor such as Atom is highly recommended.

->**⚠ Warning**
-> Your Cloudera ACE Workshop Lead will load the required datasets to Cloud Storage ahead of the workshop.
-If you are reproducing these labs on your own, ensure you have placed all the contents of the data folder in a Cloud Storage path of your choice.

->**⚠ Warning**
-> Each attendee will be assigned a username and cloud storage path.
-Each script will read your credentials from "parameters.conf" which you will have placed in your CDE File Resource.
-Before you start the labs, open the "parameters.conf" located in the "resources_files" folder and edit all three fields with values provided by your Cloudera ACE Workshop Lead.
-If you are reproducing these labs on your own you will also have to ensure that these values reflect the Cloud Storage path where you loaded the data.

 #### Editing Files and Creating CDE Resources